yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 closest hit, so that we know where to start our next bounce.

-[intersection]: Testing rays against geometry means solving an equation for the two parametric geometries (e.g. ray and triangle).
+[intersection]: Testing rays against geometry means solving an equation for the two parametric geometries, e.g. ray and triangle.
 The solve usually provides us with both the distance to intersection point and the normal of the intersected surface, both of which we need to procede.

 ```